DSpace/DSpace/dspace/docs/DrumCronTasks.md

     where \<SUBSCRIPTION_ID> is the id number from the previous step,
     \<EPERSON_ID> is your eperson ID, and \<COLLECTION_ID> is the collection ID.
-    For example, if the next subscribtion id is 605, your eperson ID is "c9d13f20-0c95-4844-b8a6-254d128c4f14", and the collection ID is
+    For example, if the next subscription id is 605, your eperson ID is "c9d13f20-0c95-4844-b8a6-254d128c4f14", and the collection ID is
     "8976365e-2edf-4fb5-a706-dec3e5c01983", the command would be: